zahan97/Driver-Fatigue-Detection/README.md

 E1, E2 ,..., E11 -> environmental factors<br>
 V1, V2 ,..., V9 -> vehicular factors<br>

-Logisitic Regression, Naive Bayes and Random froests from scikit-learn are used for training...<br>
+Logisitic Regression, Naive Bayes and Random forests from scikit-learn are used for training...<br>
 Maximum accuracy is obtained using Random Forests...